 - If speaking with people who rely on lip reading, facial expressions and clear sound.
 Some may ask you, either verbally or in writing, to remove a covering to help with communication

-For the current position in Solihull, The council’s website has all the infomration you need including a frequently asked questions section which you can access here
+For the current position in Solihull, The council’s website has all the information you need.

-Worried about cancer or have some symtoms?
-Then please dont delay in contacting us, if you need to be seen, we can do this is a safe way to protect, you, your family and our staff.
+Worried about cancer or have some symptoms?
+Then please don’t delay in contacting us, if you need to be seen, we can do this is a safe way to protect you, your family and our staff.